RidhimaGupta4/RidhimaGupta4/README.md

 ### 🌋 [Seismic Risk Monitoring](https://github.com/RidhimaGupta4/seismic-risk-monitoring)
 *Can interpretable models help regulators understand what's driving seismic risk?*

-Industry collaboration: integrating operational and temporal variables from heterogeneous sources to surface what actually matters for risk assessment and communicating that clearly to people who aren't data scientists.
+Industry collaboration: integrating operational and temporal variables from heterogeneous sources to surface what actually matters for risk assessment and communicating that clearly to decision-makers and domain experts.

 The interesting challenge here was making the model *explainable*, not just accurate.